madgamer98/lichcraft2/vn_lichcraft2_patch_readme.txt

      1. INSTALLING THE PLUGIN
 *****************************************************************

-To install the patch, unzip the esp into the Morrowind/Data Files directory overwriting the vn_lichcraft2.esp.
+To install the patch, unzip the .esp into the Morrowind/Data Files directory overwriting vn_lichcraft2.esp and vn_lichcraft2_alt.esp.

 This mod requires both Tribunal and Bloodmoon to be installed.
 It also requires the base lichcraft 2 mod files.

-There are 2 .esp included with this plugin.
+There are 3 .esp included with this plugin.

 vn_lichcraft2.esp - default.
 When you become a Lich, you lose the ability to use certain clothing slots vn_lichcraft2_alt.esp - Alternative.
 When you become a Lich you may use any equipment slot, but your original appearance is forever lost.

+vn_lichcraft2_VH_Patch.esp - Compatability Patch for Vampire Hunger to handle Attribute Fortification refresh when possessing a host.
+Can be used with the default or alt lichcraft 2 esp

 *****************************************************************
      2. Patch Changelog